Nate Robinson: Chicago Bulls (2012–2013)

 On July 31, 2012, Robinson signed a one-year contract with the Chicago Bulls.
 Due to Derrick Rose's injury, Robinson was given extensive playing time and started 23 games behind Kirk Hinrich.
 Robinson was named as the Eastern Conference Player of the Week for the first week of February, after averaging 17.8 points, 6.8 assists, and 2.5 steals on 52.9 percent from the three-point line in a 4-game span.
-During a 19-game stretch from March 8 to April 14, Robinson averaged 18.6 points and 5.1 assists, which included a win over the Heat on March 27 to end Miami's 27-game winning streak.
+During a 19-game stretch from March 8 to April 14, Robinson averaged 18.6 points and 5.1 assists, which included a win over the defending champion Heat on March 27 to end Miami's 27-game winning streak.
 The Bulls finished 45–37, good for the fifth seed in the East.

 Up 2–1 in their first round series against the Brooklyn Nets, the Bulls faced a 109–95 deficit in game 4 with less than three minutes left in regulation.
 Robinson scored 12 unanswered points to bring the Bulls back and eventually win the game in triple overtime.
 He finished the game with 34 points, including 23 points in the 4th quarter, just one point shy of Michael Jordan's franchise playoff record.
 The Nets won the next two games setting up a decisive game 7 in Brooklyn that the Bulls won, which was their first road game 7 victory in franchise history.

 Matched with the Miami Heat in the semifinals, Robinson scored 27 points and nine assists in game 1 to stun the defending champions and take a 1–0 series lead.
 He joined Michael Jordan, Scottie Pippen, and Derrick Rose as the only Bulls to score at least 25 points and nine assists in a playoff game.
 The Bulls lost the next four as Miami went on to repeat as NBA Champions.
-Steve Kerr, then television analyst, said after Robinson's performance in the 2013 NBA Playoffs "they might have to put a statue of this guy outside the building, right next to Michael."
+Steve Kerr, then a television analyst, said after Robinson's performance in the 2013 NBA Playoffs, "they might have to put a statue of this guy outside the building, right next to Michael."
 Kevin Craft of The Atlantic called Robinson the breakout star of the playoffs.